TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## **How does the workflow look like?**

                   Establishes the websocket connection

-               ↓
+                        ⬇️

-         Triggers `ConnectHandler`
+                  Triggers ConnectHandler

-               ↓
+                        ⬇️

-         `ConnectHandler` inserts `connectionId` into `ConnectionsTable`
+                  ConnectHandler inserts connectionId into ConnectionsTable

-               ↓
+                        ⬇️
                   WebSocket connection closes

-               ↓
+                        ⬇️

-         `DisconnectHandler` automatically removes `connectionId` from `ConnectionsTable`
+                  DisconnectHandler automatically removes connectionId from ConnectionsTable

-               ↓
+                        ⬇️

-         `SendMessageHandler` iterates through `connectionIds` and send msgs to connected clients
+                  SendMessageHandler iterates through connectionIds and sends messages to connected clients ⬇️

-               ↓

-         `DefaultHandler` --> notifies the client on establishmenet of the connection
+                  DefaultHandler --> notifies the client on establishment of the connection

 </br>